 If you are going to sleep with another person, consider how close you like to sleep and your usual sleeping positions.
 If you both like to stretch out when sleeping, the extra room afforded by a king or California king will be appreciated.

 The amount of space available to you should also be considered.
 A larger mattress will take up more space in your bedroom, so you will need to plan accordingly.

 Here are the mattress sizes in square inches and square feet.
 Ensure there is plenty of space for the mattress in your room.

 Your Body Size

 You should take your height and width into consideration when choosing a mattress.
-A typical twin mattress is 75 inches tall, while a twin XL is 80 inches tall.
+A typical twin mattress is 75 inches long, while a twin XL is 80 inches long.
 If an individual is taller than six feet two inches, a twin mattress is probably not for them.
-Instead, it’s best to go with the XL, full, queen or king bed, all of which can accommodate someone who is up to 6 feet 7 inches.
+Instead, it’s best to go with the XL, full, queen, or king bed, all of which can accommodate someone who is up to 6 feet 7 inches.

 The amount of money you are willing to spend on a mattress can also help you choose the right size.
 A king will cost more than a queen, and a queen more than a full, etc. Buying a mattress that meets both your size needs and your financial needs is key.

 To learn more about in-depth comparisons between mattress sizes, take a look at our following articles:

 Frequently Asked Questions